© Haltwhistle Walking Festival

-THE SPRING FESTIVAL IS WELL UNDER WAY
+THE SPRING FESTIVAL IS OVER

 Walking poles are used by many walkers and are a great aid.
 They are also potentially dangerous to others.
 Our resident poet, Steve Middleton, has written a little ditty to help us all remember how to use our poles responsibly.

 Click here to read it.

 Important Dates for 2016